 How to Set Discussion Options for Your WordPress Blog

-On the WordPress Discussion Settings page, you can set the options (such as notification settings) for your posts, determine how comments and comment spam are handled, and specify whether you want to use avatars on your blog.
-The Discussion Settings page has six settings that you can configure for your blog, each of which I discuss in the following sections.
+Click the Discussion link on the Settings submenu of WordPress.
+On the Discussion Settings page, you can set the options for your posts, determine how comments and comment spam are handled, and specify whether you want to use avatars on your blog.
+The Discussion Settings page has 10 settings that you can configure for your blog.

 Default Article Settings